foton/czech_post_b2b_client/README.md

 # CzechPostB2bClient
-Accessing B2B API of Czech Post for bulk processing of packages ("B2B - WS PodáníOnline").
+Accessing B2B API of Czech Post for bulk processing of parcels ("B2B - WS PodáníOnline").

 There are these supported operations on API:
 - *sendParcels* - stores data of parcels for async processing [HTTP POST - async response]